A bi-criteria path planning algorithm for robotics applications: Introduction

 \section{Introduction}

-Shortest path planning on graphs is among the most studied problems of computer science, with numerous applications ranging from robotics to image registration.
+The shortest path problem on graphs is among the most studied problems of computer science, with numerous applications ranging from robotics to image registration.
 Given the node-transition costs, the goal is to find the path minimizing the cumulative cost from a starting position up to a goal state.
-When costs are non-negative this can be accomplished efficiently by Dijkstra's algorithm \cite{dijkstra1959note} and a variety of related {\em label-setting methods}.
+When there is a single (nonnegative) cost this can be accomplished efficiently by Dijkstra's algorithm \cite{dijkstra1959note} and a variety of related {\em label-setting methods}.

 However, in many realistic applications paths must be evaluated and optimized according to several criteria simultaneously (time, cumulative risk, fuel efficiency, etc).
 Multiple criteria lead to a natural generalization of path optimality: a path is said to be (weakly) {\em Pareto-optimal} if it cannot be improved according to all criteria simultaneously.
 For evaluation purposes, each Pareto-optimal path can be represented by a single point, whose coordinates are cumulative costs with respect to each criterion.
 A collection of such points is called the {\em Pareto Front} (PF), which is often used by decision makers in a posteriori evaluation of optimal trade-offs.
 A related practical problem (requiring only a portion of PF) is to optimize with respect to one (``primary'') criterion only, but with upper bounds enforced based on the remaining (``secondary'') criteria.